-As to money laundering cases related to Boryokudan gangsters, there are a number of cases where they conceal ownership of criminal proceeds, which are from frauds including specialized frauds, illegal money lending business, drug offences, offenses against the Worker Dispatching Act, etc., by using an account in the name of another party, etc. In addition, there are cases where Boryokudan receives criminal proceeds in the name of protection fees, a contribution, etc., by taking advantage of their organizations' threat.
+- \circ Cases where Boryokudan members concealed ownership of criminal proceeds, which are from frauds including specialized frauds, illegal money lending business, drug offences, offenses against the Worker Dispatching Act, etc., by using an account in the name of another party, etc. - Cases where Boryokudan received criminal proceeds in the name of protection fees, a contribution, etc., by taking advantage of their organizations' threat.